 We also validated starting Docker containers via the ECS runtime and the container manager, running the ECS runtime directly on the underlying operating system as well as running the ECS runtime in a Docker container.
 For the latter, a Docker-out-of-Docker (DooD) setup is required.
 Moreover, to achieve a certain genericity of the ECS runtime container, it is advisable to mount the containers via a folder of the host operating system into the ECS runtime container.
 The functions of the container management were validated on a Linux virtual machine running on a VMWare ESXi server as well as on the Phoenix Contact ACX 3152 mentioned in Section 3.7.
 As the container operations require a certain execution time, the minimum overhead created by an AAS-based management operation is not relevant here.
+The service capabilities are validated in several examples, most under regression testing, as well as some public demonstrators (cf. Section 6.6).
+The service/server functionality is currently subject to regression testing as well as the preparation of upcoming public demonstrators.

 It is important to mention, that the sizes of the Docker container depend on the platform and application services that are installed.
 An ECS runtime with a DooD setup requires a container of around 1.1 GByte size (packed image of 444 MBytes), a service manager demands 509 MBytes (336 MBytes packed image) and a combined installation of ECS runtime and service manager into one container 600 MBytes (286 MBytes packed image).
 All containers can be installed and executed successfully even on an AXC 3152, typically with the platform server and the central broker installed on a server, e.g., the Linux virtual machine mentioned above.
 The running containers in idle mode allocate roughly 200 MBytes main memory (1.4 GBytes remain free on the AXC 3152), although at least 3 JVMs (ECS runtime, Service Manager and a local broker for the services) are running.
 If a simple service chain with 2 services is started, further 400 MBytes are allocated by one JVM per service, i.e., roughly 800 MBytes to 1 GByte memory remains free on the AXC 3152.
-Here, dependent on the actual load and service demands, we can envision some optimizations, e.g., to combine services with process backends, e.g., Python into the same JVM (ensemble services) or to limit the maximum memory allocation of the involved JVMs adequately.
+Here, dependent on the actual load and service demands, we allow for some optimizations, e.g., to combine services with process backends, e.g., Python into the same JVM (ensemble services) or to limit the maximum memory allocation of the involved JVMs adequately.
 For the latter, the platform configuration model allows settings for the platform services as well as for individual application services, which are turned into executable artifacts by code generation (cf. Section 6).